Test Category: Specialist BiochemistryToxicology

 Referred to Another Laboratory?No

-Storage Requirements:Samples should be stored at 4oC and send at ambient temperature using the normal postal systems.
+Storage Requirements:Samples should be separated from cells and stored at 4 °C but can be sent at ambient temperature using routine postal systems.

 Posting Address / Requirements:Sandwell Health Campus,